-Marburg or Ebola virus infection is suspected in patients with bleeding tendencies, fever, other symptoms consistent with early Ebola virus infection, and travel from endemic areas.
+Marburg or Ebola virus infection is suspected in patients with bleeding tendencies, fever, other symptoms consistent with early filovirus infection, and travel from endemic areas.
 The CDC has issued an algorithm and guidelines for evaluating travelers returning from endemic areas (see Algorithm for Evaluation of the Returned Traveler and Think Ebola: Early recognition ).
 A similar approach can be used if Marburg virus is suspected.

 Cases should be discussed with public health authorities, who can assist in all facets of management, including

 Testing includes CBC, routine blood chemistries, liver function and coagulation tests, and urinalysis.
 Diagnostic tests include ELISA and RT-PCR.
 The gold standard is detection of characteristic virions with electron microscopy of infected tissue (especially liver) or blood.